 20mph Speed Limit

-Aberdeen City Council has been implementing measures that will ensure the safety of pedestrians and drivers, promoting lower driving speed is one of such measures.
-20mph is already the mandatory speed limit in the core area of the city centre, new developments, areas around school and some residential areas currently have a mandatory speed limit of 20mph.
+Aberdeen City Council has been implementing measures that will improve safety of those walking, wheeling and driving, promoting lower driving speed is one of such measures.
+20mph is already the mandatory speed limit in the core area of the city centre, new developments, areas around schools, and some residential areas.

 Background

-• increase the level of walking and cycling in neighbourhoods, thereby promoting active travel
+• increase the level of walking, wheeling and cycling in neighbourhoods, thereby promoting active travel;

 Assessment criteria

-To ensure consistency across the nation, the Scottish Government provided a guideline for local authorities to use in assessing their roads and to determine where the 20mph speed reduction is applicable.
+To ensure consistency across the nation, the Scottish Government provided guidelines for local authorities to use in assessing their roads and to determine where the 20mph speed reduction is most appropriate.

 Below are the criteria prescribed by the Scottish Government for road assessment: